-The school is developing "Hope in a box."
+The school has developed "Hope in a box."
 Hope is a bear that children can borrow or share their emotions with.
 The box contains story books that the children can borrow to read at home or to read with a member of the Pastoral Care team.
 Hope has a number of outfits that can also be borrowed to give greater context to Hope's situation.

 Parents can also request to borrow Hope and a book to help them discuss issues with their children in times of need.
-This is a project we are developing and Hope Bear joins our Avon house family to offer care and support.